The Association of Savings and Loans Companies has backed an intended action by the Bank of Ghana to rid the system of insolvent operators.

 Mr. Boakye says although the move will cause apprehension among customers, he believes it will ultimately sanitize and birth a stronger sector.

 “Mind you that regulation first and foremost looks at the depositor.
 How do we protect that depositor to make sure that his or her money is safe?
+For this, you should know 7 Questions you should ask to identify a good pre-approval letter.
 So we support the action of the regulator and we will want to encourage all customers to continue to use the services of these institutions who are regulated by the Central Bank because the regulator will make sure to do what is right,” he explained.

 The exercise by the BoG is expected to cost 2 billion cedis to secure the funds of depositors.